Blackwell Award

 The Thomas F. Blackwell Award is presented annually to a person who has made an outstanding contribution to improve the field of legal writing by demonstrating (1) an ability to nurture and motivate students to excellence; (2) a willingness to help other legal writing educators improve their teaching skills or their legal writing programs; and (3) an ability to create and integrate new ideas for teaching and motivating legal writing educators and students.
 Kris unquestionably exemplifies these contributions as a teacher and a colleague.
 In one nominating letter, her nominators stated:

 Kris Tiscione is the kind of teacher, scholar, and colleague that lets us get to know Tom Blackwell.
-Her broad and deep and dedication to her students and colleagues as well as her passion for legal writing honors Tom’s memory and continues his work.
+Her broad and deep dedication to her students and colleagues as well as her passion for legal writing honors Tom’s memory and continues his work.

 Former students praised Kris’s ability to nurture students and inspire them to think more deeply about the topics in their courses: